Local structure of homogeneous $ANR$-spaces: Introduction

-Everywhere below, $\mathcal B_x$ stands for the family of all open neighborhoods of a point $x\in X$.
+Everywhere below, $\mathcal B_x$ stands for a local base at a point $x\in X$.
 We say that a space $X$ has an {\em $n$-dimensional $G$-obstruction} at a point $x\in X$ \cite{ku} if there is $W\in\mathcal B_x$ such that the homomorphism $j^n_{U,W}:H^{n}(X,X\backslash U;G)\to H^{n}(X,X\backslash W;G)$ is nontrivial for every $U\in\mathcal B_x$ with $U\subset W$.
-Kuzminov \cite{ku}, \cite{ku1}, proved that every compactum $X$ with $\dim_GX=n$ contains a compact set $Y$ with $\dim_GY=n$ such that $X$ has an $n$-dimensional $G$-obstruction at any point of $Y$.
+Kuzminov \cite{ku}, \cite{ku1}, proved that every compactum $X$ with $\dim_GX=n$ contains a compact set $Y$ with $\dim_GY=n$ such that $X$ has an $n$-dimensional $G$-obstruction at any point of a dense subset of $Y$.
 According to the next theorem, $n$-dimensional homogeneous spaces have an obstruction at every point and the corresponding homomorphisms are surjective. \begin{thm} Let $X$ be a locally homogeneous $ANR$-space such that $\dim_GX=n$, where $G$ is a countable group.
-Then the following holds: \begin{itemize} \item [(i)] $X$ has the $n$-cohomology membrane property; \item[(ii)] $X$ has an $n$-dimensional $G$-obstruction at every $x\in X$.
-Moreover, there is $W\in\mathcal B_x$ such that the homomorphism $j_{U,V}^n$ is surjective for any $U,V\in\mathcal B_x$ with $\overline U\subset V\subset\overline V\subset W$. \end{itemize} \end{thm} Here is another common property of locally homogeneous $ANR$'s and Euclidean manifolds. \begin{cor} Let $X$ be as in Theorem $1.2$.
-If $U\subset X$ is open and $f:U\to X$ is an injective map, then $f(U)$ is also open in $X$. \end{cor} One of the important questions concerning homogeneous $ANR$'s is whether every finite-dimensional homogeneous $ANR$-compactum is dimensionally full-valued.
+Then the following holds: \begin{itemize} \item [(i)] $X$ has the $(n-1)$-cohomology membrane property; \item[(ii)] $X$ has an $n$-dimensional $G$-obstruction at every $x\in X$.
+Moreover, there is $W\in\mathcal B_x$ such that the homomorphism $j_{U,V}^n$ is surjective for any $U,V\in\mathcal B_x$ with $\overline U\subset V\subset\overline V\subset W$. \end{itemize} \end{thm} Here is another common property of locally homogeneous $ANR$s and topological manifolds. \begin{cor} Let $X$ be as in Theorem $1.2$.
+If $U\subset X$ is open and $f:U\to X$ is an injective map, then $f(U)$ is also open in $X$. \end{cor} One of the important questions concerning homogeneous $ANR$s is whether every finite-dimensional homogeneous $ANR$-compactum is dimensionally full-valued.
 Recall that a locally compact space $X$ is {\em dimensionally full-valued} if $\dim X\times Y=\dim X+\dim Y$ for any compact space $Y$.
 Let us note that there are metric $ANR$-compacta which are not dimensionally full-valued, see \cite{dr1} and \cite{dr}.
 The question for the dimensional full-valuedness of homogeneous $ANR$-compacta goes back to \cite{br} and was also discussed in \cite{clqr} and \cite{vf}.
 A positive answer of that question for 3-dimensional spaces was given in \cite{vv1}.
-Now, we provide a complete solution. \begin{thm} Let $X$ be a finite-dimensional locally homogeneous $ANR$-space.
+Now, we provide a complete solution of that problem. \begin{thm} Let $X$ be a finite-dimensional locally homogeneous $ANR$-space.
 Then the following holds: \begin{itemize} \item[(i)] $X$ is dimensionally full-valued; \item[(ii)] Providing $X$ is homogeneous and connected, every $x\in X$ has a neighborhood $W_x$ such that $\bd\, \overline U$ is dimensionally full-valued for all $U\in\mathcal B_x$ with $\overline U\subset W_x$. \end{itemize} \end{thm}